iot-salzburg/IOT-Adapter/README.md

-# Kafka to Logstash Adapter with status webserver integrated in the Data Analytics Stack
+# IOT-Adapter
+Connecting MQTT services with the i-Maintenance Messaging System.

-This component subscribes to topics from the Apache Kafka message broker and forwards them to the Logstash instance of a running ELK Stack.
-Optionally, the adapter maps IDs with the SensorThings Server in order to provide a plain and intuitive data channel management.
+This component subscribes to topics from the Internet of Things Protokoll MQTT and forwards them to the the Apache Kafka message broker.

 The Kafka Adapter based on the components:
+* Paho-MQTT Messaging Client, [paho.mqtt](https://pypi.python.org/pypi/paho-mqtt/1.3.1) version **1.3.1**
 * Kafka Client [librdkafka](https://github.com/geeknam/docker-confluent-python) version **0.11.1**
 * Python Kafka module [confluent-kafka-python](https://github.com/confluentinc/confluent-kafka-python) version **0.9.1.2**